Henryy-rs/GA-VRP/README.md

 Python implementation of capacitated vehicle routing problem with steady state genetic algorithm.

-See here for a detailed explanation https://github.com/krishna-praveen/Capacitated-Vehicle-Routing-Problem#problem-statement
+See here for a detailed explanation.

+https://github.com/krishna-praveen/Capacitated-Vehicle-Routing-Problem#problem-statement

 ## Pseudocode